danintel/sawtooth-faq/glossary.rst

     Private Data Object.
 Blockchain objects that are kept private through encryption Permissioned Blockchain (aka Private Blockchain)
-    participants must ID themselves to a network (e.g., Hyperledger Sawtooth or Hyperledger Fabric) Permissionless Blockchain (aka Public Blockchain)
+    participants must ID themselves to a network (e.g., Hyperledger Sawtooth or Hyperledger Fabric) Permissioning
+    For the validator, controls what nodes are allowed to connect.
+    For the transaction processor, controls what transactions and batches are accepted, based on signing keys.
+See https://sawtooth.hyperledger.org/docs/core/nightly/master/architecture/permissioning_requirement.html
+Permissionless Blockchain (aka Public Blockchain)
     anyone can join network (e.g., Bitcoin, Ethereum) PoET